 The Project Narrative is NOT the formal clinical trial protocol.
-Instead, all essential elements of the proposed clinical trial necessary for scientific review must be included as directed in Attachment 1 (the Project Narrative) and Attachments 7-10 described below.
+Instead, all essential elements of the proposed clinical trial necessary for scientific review must be included as directed in Attachment 1 (the Project Narrative) and Attachments 6-9 described below.
 Failure to submit these attachments as part of the application package will result in rejection of the entire application.

-Attachment 1: Project Narrative (20-page limit): Upload as "ProjectNarrative.pdf".
+• Attachment 1: Project Narrative (20-page limit): Upload as "ProjectNarrative.pdf".
 The page limit of the Project Narrative applies to text and non-text elements (e.g., figures, tables, graphs, photographs, diagrams, chemical structures, drawings) used to describe the project.
 Inclusion of URLs that provide additional information to expand the Project Narrative and could confer an unfair competitive advantage is prohibited and may result in administrative withdrawal of the application.

 Describe the proposed project in detail using the outline below.
-Funding from this award mechanism must support a clinical trial and cannot be used for preclinical research studies.